 - Failure to recognize the interconnectedness of all modules in the student information system could result in the implementation of processes/procedures that negatively impact other modules such as Student Financials or Admissions.
-The initial impact of such a change may not be easily identified or quickly noticed, resulting in anomalies in processes at a later date which require investigation and analysis to determine the root cause. - Failure to recognize the value and importance of customer service and inclusivity to college students could lead to decreased enrolments and loss of reputation. - An inaccurate interpretation of college policy could result in the development of incorrect procedures, processes and practices being implemented in support of records or registration activity.
+The initial impact of such a change may not be easily identified or quickly noticed, resulting in anomalies in processes at a later date which require investigation and analysis to determine the root cause. - Failure to recognize the value and importance of customer service and inclusivity to college students could lead to decreased enrolments and loss of reputation. - An inaccurate interpretation of college policy could result in incorrect information being given to students.
 This could have a far reaching impact on the Academic Schools, new and returning students.

-6. CONTACTS AND WORKING RELATIONSHIPS
+CONTACTS AND WORKING RELATIONSHIPS 6.